c-okorie/platform-engineering-challenge/flask-app/README.md

 * **Local Development:** Easily run the application locally for testing and refinement.
 * **Dockerized Deployment:** Package your application in a self-contained Docker image for simplified deployment across environments.
 * **Kubernetes Integration:** Seamlessly integrate your application within a Kubernetes cluster for scalable and resilient operations.
+* **Minikube** installation with NGINX Ingress Controller and MetalLB for load balancing.

 ## Prerequisites: